Ukrainian Duo Begin ‘Stolen Children’ Concert Tour

 Her family were taken in by her mother’s sister living in Russia but found their relatives did not believe their accounts of enduring Russian bombardment in Mariupol.

-When they eventually decided to leave Russia, the relatives told them “you're not our family anymore,” Praslova said.
+When they eventually decided to leave Russia, the relatives told them “you're not our family anymore,” Liza said.

-She recently received a visa to visit Britain and will perform alongside Marczyk at the London concert.
+She recently received a visa to visit Britain and will perform alongside Marichka at the London concert.
+Five other musicians are involved in the project.

 After London, tour continues with gigs in Scotland, Vancouver, and the WOMAdelaide festival in Australia before concluding at The Hague in April.